MatL98/MatL98/README.md

-- 👋 Hi, I’m @MatL98
+- 👋 Hi, I’m @Matias Longo
 - 👀 I’m interested in FullStack Developer
-- 🌱 I’m currently learning JavaScript and React.js
+- 🌱 I’m currently learning Node.js
+-🔧 My skills are: HTML, CSS - (Experience in: Bootstrap, SASS), JavaScript, React.js, GIT.
 <!---
 MatL98/MatL98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.